5 Things We Learnt About Our Dogs During ISO…

 when we are no longer WFH.

 We all know that exercise provides both mental and physical benefits.
-Since lockdown many of us have learnt to appreciate a simple walk as it offers us a physical and somewhat social and mental release.
+Since lockdown, many of us have learned to appreciate a simple walk as it offers us a physical and somewhat social, and mental release.

 We asked Lisa, the owner of Spot Dog Walk in Brisbane, why walking our dogs is so important!

-"A lack of exercise can impact a dog's health resulting in issues such as obesity, joint problems, diabetes, etc but it also impacts greatly on their behaviour.
-We receive so many enquiries about dog's needing regular walks because they have had barking complaints, the dog is escaping out of boredom and anxiety as well as causing destructive behaviour in the yard (digging holes, chewing, scratching..).
-This is why creating a healthy exercise routine is so important for you and your dog."
+“A lack of exercise can impact a dog’s health resulting in issues such as obesity, joint problems, diabetes, etc but it also impacts greatly on their behaviour.
+We receive so many inquiries about dogs needing regular walks because they have had barking complaints, the dog is escaping out of boredom and anxiety as well as causing destructive behaviour in the yard (digging holes, chewing, scratching…).
+This is why creating a healthy exercise routine is so important for you and your dog.”

-4. ISO miss you when you are gone.
+4. ISO misses you when you are gone.

 How to reduce the instance of separation anxiety.

-Dog Behaviourist expert, Michelle McClurg said her biggest tip to dog owners was to start building your dogs independence now!
-If your dog is developing these issues we highly recommend you start to build your dog’s ability to be independent of you.
-One way to do this is to give it a peaceful place in the house where your dog can relax such as it’s bed, crate or kennel.
+Dog Behaviourist expert, Michelle McClurg said her biggest tip to dog owners was to start building their dogs' independence now_!_ If your dog is developing these issues we highly recommend you start to build your dog’s ability to be independent of you.
+One way to do this is to give it a peaceful place in the house where your dog can relax such as its bed, crate, or kennel.
 Set up the bed so it becomes the place where great things happen.
-Have it be the place where is gets the majority of your affection including praise, pats and snacks.
+Have it be the place where it gets the majority of your affection including praise, pats, and snacks.